 St Patrick’s has a full, varied music curriculum.
 Class-based lessons ensure coverage of the national requirements but, in addition, there are plenty of opportunities for children to develop musically.
-Musical instrument lessons are arranged by an outside service - currently Gracenote Music Services.
+Musical instrument lessons are arranged by an outside service - currently Amplify Music Services.

 This covers a variety of areas including gymnastics, dance, team games, athletics, swimming and outdoor adventurous activities.
 Most aspects are offered throughout the school although swimming and outdoor adventurous activities are confined to the upper juniors.

 Personal Social & Health Education

 Educating our children about PSHCE is a very important task and it is a continuous process from when children are very young through to adulthood.
 The school has an active involvement in this task through the PSHCE programme.
 When the children reach Year 5 and 6, parents are invited to a meeting to see the materials we use in Year 5 and 6, which specifically address the sex and relationships education content of the curriculum.

 Modern Foreign Language

-Children in KS2 learn French and Spanish following themed units focusing on conversation.
+Children in KS2 learn Spanish following themed units focusing on conversation.
 Teaching is delivered through a range of interactive activities which include games and songs.

 We use our own scheme of key skills progression alongside Big Maths to support our teaching of the basic skills and all children are regularly assessed using the Steps of learning.
 You can download the steps for the 4 operations here: